 After the battle, Native American warriors stripped, scalped and dismembered their enemy’s corpses on the battlefield, possibly because they believed the souls of disfigured bodies were doomed to walk the earth forever.

-The American reaction to Little Big Horn spelled doom for the Plains Indians.
+Reaction to the Little Big Horn Spells Doom for the Plains Indians

 The Battle of the Little Big Horn didn’t end with the massacre of Custer and his men.
 The Native Americans quickly regrouped and pursued Reno’s and Benteen’s battalions.
 The troops fought until General Terry’s reinforcements finally arrived.